next-multilingual/next-multilingual/README.md

 If you want to have a directory without any pages, you can still localize it by creating an `index.<locale>.properties` file (where `locale` are the locales you support).
 While this option is supported, we don't recommend using it as this will make URL paths longer which goes against SEO best practice.

 By default, `next-multilingual` will exclude some files like custom error pages, or any [API routes](https://nextjs.org/docs/api-routes/introduction) under the `/api` directory.
-You can always use `slug` keys when using messages for these files but they will not be used create localized URLs.
+You can always use `slug` keys when using messages for these files, but they will not be used to create localized URLs.

 #### What do message files look like?